 Rothenburg: A city so nice, we visited twice

-Saturday mornings are frenetic and exciting at my house because they equal road trips.
+Saturday mornings are frenetic, exciting things at my house because they equal road trips.
 My husband and I had just unpacked from a cosmopolitan-packed weekend in Düsseldorf, and we yearned for a leisurely, quiet city to explore.
 We found it in Rothenburg.

 Located along Germany’s picturesque Romantic Road, Rothenburg (RO-TEN-BURG) has long captured the hearts of those who meet her.
 Founded in 1170 along the Tauber River, it is one of the best-preserved medieval cities in the country.
 More than 3.5 kilometers (2.15 miles) of the ancient city walls remain intact and walkable.
 Rothenburg has also appeared in several films, notably as the inspiration for the village in Walt Disney’s “Pinocchio” and in “Harry Potter and the Deathly Hallows,” Parts 1 and 2.

 We were sold.
 We punched Rothenburg into our GPS and off we went.

 We exited the A6 near Heidelberg and threaded our way through the rural countryside.
 As the hills grew, so did our excitement.
 The road morphed from the well-marked concrete of primary roads to soft black asphalt, then gravel.
 Gravel gave way to dirt, and as we approached a small hamlet, I had to fight the urge not to hang out of the sunroof like it was a Las Vegas limousine.
 One lonely hill waited at the end of the street.
 Surely that’s where Rothenburg’s famous ancient walls must be hiding.